3 min read

 Need extra help in making friends?

 If you haven’t found your tribe yet, don’t worry, it’ll happen soon enough.
-I too struggled with fitting in when I first arrived in the United Kingdom all the way from Malaysia!
-Read more about My Journey to Newcastle and how I overcame the challenges that I faced.
+I struggled with fitting in when I first arrived in the United Kingdom all the way from Malaysia!
+Read more about My journey to Newcastle and how I overcame the challenges I faced.

 If you’ve tried the above tips multiple times but still cannot seem to find a bunch of good companions, you’re not alone.
-Please don’t suffer in isolation – the University has several initiatives to help with your wellbeing, including counselling, a mobile app, and taking Bessie the dog for a walk!
+Please don’t suffer in isolation – the University has many initiatives to help with your wellbeing, including counselling, a Listening Ear scheme and a mobile app.